-This beginner’s guide presents the basics of Tempo Planner, a tool for resource planning and capacity reporting that’s seamlessly integrated into Jira.
+This beginner’s guide presents the basics of Tempo Planner, a tool for resource planning that’s seamlessly integrated into Jira.
 Read on to learn the benefits, how-tos, tips & tricks, and more for this popular add-on.

-- 4 reasons why you should get a resource planning tool
+- 5 reasons why you should get a resource planning tool for Jira

 - What is Tempo Planner?

 - Get a bird’s eye view with the Resource Planning view

 - How to plan time and allocate resources using Tempo Planner

 - Drill down into data with Planned Time reports

 - See how much time is available with the capacity report (coming soon for Cloud)

 - Estimate time accurately and overcome the planning fallacy